opendocsg/opendoc-state-courts-practice-directions/PART-18-Electronic-Filing-And-Service-For-Criminal-Proceedings.md

 > (c) in addition to the redacted charge(s), the original (i.e. non-redacted) copy of the charge(s) will continue to be used for the court proceedings, and must be uploaded into the ICMS in the usual way.

-## 139. Limits on size and number of documents submitted using Electronic Filing Service
+## 139. Limits on size and number of documents submitted using the Integrated Case Management System

 (1) The following limits shall apply to the filing of documents: